Petit Pain might have one of the scariest queues in Singapore, but are the croissants worth it?

 Everything is worth a try

-The pain au chocolat ($3.50) was maybe the least memorable of the pastry line-up.
+The Pain Au Chocolat ($3.50) was maybe the least memorable of Petit Pain’s pastry line-up.
 I thought the chocolate filling was rather scant and hence didn’t enhance the flavour profile as much as I would have liked.
-It was good chocolate though — controlled in sweetness with a richness which paired well with the buttery pastry.
+It was good chocolate though — controlled in sweetness with a richness that paired well with the buttery pastry.

 All in all, Petit Pain’s pastry craftsmanship is commendable, each piece was of good quality and flaked harder than my tinder dates.
 If you’re on the hunt for the best croissant in Singapore, just bite the bullet and join the agonising queue.
 After all — no pain no gain.